Most countries argue that Israel violated international law in the recent historic hearing at the UN court - ExBulletin

 The events of October 7, 2023 have shown us what could happen if there was a full and unconditional withdrawal without the necessary measures to guarantee Israel's security, Filipo Tarakinikini said on behalf of the South Pacific island nation.

-The United States also warned the court against giving an opinion, demanding an immediate withdrawal from the territories.
+The United States also warned the court against issuing an opinion calling for an immediate withdrawal from the territories.
 Acting State Department legal counsel Richard Visek said last week that justices should not seek to resolve the decades-old Israeli-Palestinian conflict through an advisory opinion directed at questions that focus on the acts of just one side.

-Palestinian Foreign Minister Riad Malki had previously requested the 15-judge panel to support the Palestinian right to self-determination and declare that the Israeli occupation is illegal and must end immediately, completely and unconditionally.
+Palestinian Foreign Minister Riad Malki had earlier urged the 15-judge panel to uphold the Palestinian right to self-determination and declare that the Israeli occupation is illegal and must end immediately, completely and unconditionally.

-Although the sessions took place in the background of the Israel-Hamas warwhich has killed more than 29,000 Palestinians, according to the Gaza Ministry of Health, it skipped this round of conflict and focused instead on Israel's open occupation of the West Bank, Gaza Strip and East Jerusalem.
+Although the hearings were held against the backdrop of the Israel-Hamas war, which has killed more than 29,000 Palestinians, according to the Gaza Health Ministry, it predated this round of conflict and focused instead on Israel's open occupation of West Coast. , the Gaza Strip and East Jerusalem.

 Israel rejects accusations that its treatment of Palestinians amounts to apartheid and has accused UN bodies and international courts of bias.